TanushaRoy/docker/readme.md

 - When a client runs any command on the docker client terminal, the client terminal sends these docker commands to the docker daemon.

-- It is possible for docker client to communicate with more than one daemon.

   ### Used commands by client
  - The command **docker build** builds a Docker image from a Dockerfile.